Macrometacorp/docs/docs/photoniq/prerendering/manage-origins/view-origin-settings.md

 ---
 sidebar_position: 10
-title: View Origin Settings
+title: Manage Origin Settings
 ---
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 You have several options for viewing Prerendering origin settings.

-- **Origin Settings tab** - In the Origin Settings tab in the web console, you can view information about each origin.
-To add a new origin URL, contact Macrometa Support.
+- **Origin Settings tab** - In the Origin Settings tab in the web console, you can view and update information about each origin.
+To add a new origin domain, contact Macrometa Support.
   ![Prerendering Origin Settings Tab](/img/prerendering/origin-settings.png)
-- **REST API** - Macrometa provides API calls that allow you to view origin settings for all origins or for one origin.
+- **REST API** - Macrometa provides API calls that allow you to view and update origin settings.

 ## View Origin Settings